Ayurvedic Treatment For Skin Disorders

 Virechana is the principal treatment for skin ailments.
 While medications are essential throughout the treatment process, mere medicines aren't enough to treat the problem.
 By using Virechana, practitioners expel the accumulated waste (due to vitiated Pitta) and to re-balance the doshas.
 Preparatory (Purvakarma) remedies for this condition typically consist of oil program therapies (both external and internal ) and medicated steam.
 Accompanying internal medications are prescribed to increase the digestive fire (Deepana) and burn waste (Ama Pachana).

-The best treatment to deal with accumulation of toxins in the body is ayurvedic detox (panchakarma).
+The best treatment to deal with the accumulation of toxins in the body is ayurvedic detox (panchakarma).
 As a comprehensive application of cleansing and detoxifying, panchakarma flushes all toxins in the body at the cellular level.
 After the body is clear of toxins, it increases equilibrium, and the organs, including the skin, begin to function normally again.

-Ayurveda always looks for the origin of disease.
-While there are lots of helpful herbs and ointments that bring temporary relief to wounds, skin irritation or lesions, Ayurveda always appears to the underlying cause so the patient may restore their body to healthful equilibrium and remove the signs of skin disease.
+Ayurveda always looks for the origin of the disease.
+While there are lots of helpful herbs and ointments that bring temporary relief to wounds, skin irritation, or lesions, Ayurveda always appears to the underlying cause so the patient may restore their body to healthful equilibrium and remove the signs of skin disease.

 Home Remedies for skin disorders